ErikKassubek/ADVOCATE/doc/fuzzing/Flow.md

 One of those would e.g. be `once`.
-If we have two `Do` on the same `once` in the trace, were one of them was executed and the other was not, and both of them are concurrent based on the HB analysis, one could create a mutation, where the other once is preferred, either by creating a direct trace to replay or, which would probably much easier to implement, by creating a run, where the preciously executed `once.Do` is blocked from actually executing, such that the other once can be executed.
-This would allow us to explore the code in the body of the previously not executed `once.Do`.
+If we have two `Do` on the same `once` in the trace, were one of them was executed and the other was not, and both of them are concurrent based on the HB analysis, one can create a mutation to force this execution.

-Similar scenarios could be created e.g. for `try-locks`.
+Similar scenarios can be created e.g. for `try-locks`.

-Another situation we could try to capture, would be for code of the form
+Another situation we try to capture, would be for code of the form
 ```go
 c := make(chan int, 2)